Activity for ages 4 to 7.

-This festive gumdrop pattern sheet stretches students to create patterns of their own.
+This festive gumdrop patterns activity sheet stretches students to create patterns of their own.
 AB, ABB, ABC patterns… they’re all there!
-The no prep activity is easy to differentiate making it perfect for preschoolers, second graders, and every age in between!

 Getting Ready

 Since my kids were familiar with patterns, I wanted to stretch them a little bit further.
-So I printed the second version of the page on the back so that they’d also have the chance to design their own patterns from scratch.
+So, I printed the second version of the page on the back so that they’d also have the chance to design their own patterns from scratch.

 I grabbed our stash of crayons and we were ready to start.